GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (159) .md

 **At Higher Tiers**: Each tier beyond minimum provides benefits as noted above.

 **Critical Failure**: You (yet no other) see a mark form on the subject.
 After a minute, you begin seeing yellow signs manifest on various objects and creatures.
 Every 1d8+2 minutes, you must succeed a [Empy] save or receive a point of inebriation.
 The hallucinations and inebriation will continue for a number of hours equal to the spell's tier + points of failure.
 Critically failing an [Empy] save during this time may expose you to visions of something beyond the known world.

+#### Xenorb

+**Minimum Tier**: 3

+**Casting Time**: 3 actions

+**Effect**: Choose an exotic damage type.
+You create an orb of energy which you can direct around you, with it returning to your hand.
+You may swing it as a flail within 2 yards to inflict a dagger attack or you may hurl it a number of yards equal to double the spell's tier to inflict a sling attack or thrown blade attack.
+If the initial attack is successful, you inflict an attack of the chosen exotic type.

+You may wind the globe as though it were a flail/sling.
+When used for a melee attack, if you have training with flails, you may benefit from it.
+If using it as a sling or thrown blade and you have training with the appropriate weapon, you may benefit from that training.

+This ball of energy lasts until the end of the round, or it would qualify to damage armor (where the orb becomes compromised and breaks after the strike), whichever occurs first.

+**At Higher Tiers**: For each tier beyond minimum, the exotic damage attack gains a +1 bonus for the purpose of determining a critical hit and you may have the energy ball last an additional round if it doesn't break.

+**Critical Failure**: You fail to stablize the orb, causing it to explode.
+You are knocked back 1d8 feet and suffer an attack of the exotic attack with a bonus equal to the spell's tier.

 #### Xylary Form